lpenap/java-patterns-and-constructs/README.md

 logging.level.com.penapereira.example.*=TRACE
 ```
 ## Contributing
+If you have an interesting idea but don't know how to implement it, feel free to open an issue to request a new feature.

 If you would like to contribute additional constructs or patterns follow this steps to add an additional package with the additional example:

 1. Create an additional nested package (i.e. `newexample`) as `com.penapereira.example.constructs.newexample`